marcelomaidden/javascript-capstone-shooter-game/README.md

   - Run in your terminal `npm run start` to start the game
   - Go to your preferred browser and open `localhost:8000`
   - Click the `Play` button and have fun

+## Integration tests

+  - In order to test the code run in your terminal `npm run test`

 ## Game Controls